How to Harvest Garlic Scapes (+ 9 Easy Ways to Use Them!)

 If this is the first time you’re growing hardneck garlic at home, you’re in for a treat because you actually get two completely different harvests—each with its own distinctive flavor and texture—from the same plants in the same season.

-Those pretty spiral stems that form above your garlic in June are edible, and they’re a foodie favorite that can be used like a vegetable.
+Those pretty spiral stems that form above your garlic from mid-May to mid-June are edible, and they’re a foodie favorite that can be used like a vegetable.
 By picking this bonus crop now and reaping its delicious benefits, you’ll even improve your garlic harvest the following month!

 A curly garlic scape growing above a garlic plant